vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 * [Newsletter archive](#newsletter-archive)
 * [Questions or comments?](#questions-or-comments)

-# Recurring API: Processing
+# Recurring API: "Processing"

-We would like to emphasize: Merchants ask Vipps to make charges, and Vipps handles _everything_.
+We would like to emphasize: With the Vipps Recurring API merchants ask Vipps to make the charges, and Vipps handles _everything_ for the merchant.

 Vipps does not "leak" the customers's information about insufficient funds, blocked cards, etc. Users are informed about all such problems in Vipps, which is the only place they can be corrected.
 The merchant's customer service should always ask the user to check in Vipps if a charge has failed.

-The status of a charge will be `PROCESSING` while we are taking care of business, from the `due` date until the `retryDays` have passed.
+The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the `retryDays` have passed.
 After that the status will be `CHARGED` or `FAILED`.
+See the API documentation for more details.

 See:
 [Charge states](https://github.com/vippsas/vipps-recurring-api/blob/processing/vipps-recurring-api.md#charge-states).